 Method #5—Use a light dusting of soil sulfur to kill the mites.
 Soak the worm bed with enough water to cause mites to surface, then apply sulfur at a rate of 1/16 ounce per square foot of bed surface.
 Sulfur will not harm the worms, but in time, it may increase the acidity of the bed and reduce earthworm populations.

 Popular literature on mite removal from earthworm beds is somewhat contradictory.
 In the past, chemical pesticides have been used in worm beds.
 However, it is now known that some pesticides have the potential to harm humans, and recommendations for such treatments are not given here.
 Although newer, safer, miticides exist, sufficient scientific research has not been conducted in worm beds to merit mention at this time.

 Several species of ants may occasionally be a problem or annoyance to worm growers.
-Ants are attracted to high-concentrate feed in worm beds, and some species are reported to feed on eggs and small worms.
+Ants are attracted to organic materials in worm beds, and some species are reported to feed on eggs and small worms.
 Physical barriers can be placed around worm beds to keep ants out.
 Ants can be controlled with baits and insecticidal sprays outside the bins, but take precautions to prevent injury to the worms.

 N.C.
 Cooperative Extension prohibits discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.